curbox-app/curbox-android/Readme.md

 ### Q: I am unable to turn on accessibility settings.
 It says to enable "Restricted Settings"

-**A:** Try downloading the app directly from fdroid app, instead of an .apk file.
+**A:** Try downloading the app directly from f-droid app, instead of an .apk file.
 Read more on this forum -> https://forum.f-droid.org/t/cant-activate-permissions-for-digipaws-on-android-14/30539